SelfGoal: Your Language Agents Already Know How to Achieve High-level Goals

 Implications and Potential Applications

 The implications of SELFGOAL are profound, offering a pathway for autonomous agents to achieve high-level goals consistently without the need for frequent retraining.
-This adaptability is crucial for applications in dynamic environments where conditions and objectives can change rapidly.
-Potential real-world applications include:

 - Gaming: Enhancing AI opponents in complex strategy games, making them more adaptable and challenging for human players.